garrandall/popular-music-data/tracks/might-not-belly-the-weeknd.md

 ('Cause I've been smoking a lot, and I've been drinking) I might not make it, oh no I might not make it
-('Cause I've been smoking a lot, and I've been drinking) I might not make it, oh no, I might not make it (Ooh)
+('Cause I've been smoking a lot, and I've been drinking) I might not make it, oh no, I might not make it (Oh)